NindujerlaSandeepRao/Movie-Recommendation-System/README.md

    - Ensured proper use of `user_score` as the target label in the training phase.

 ## Conclusion
 The movie recommendation system predicts user ratings using regression models.
 After evaluating multiple models, the **Gradient Boosting Regressor** proved to be the most accurate, providing the best user score predictions.
 This model is used to generate movie recommendations based on the user's genre preferences.
-The system helps users discover movies they are likely to enjoy, enhancing their movie selection experience.
+The system helps users discover movies that they are likely to enjoy, enhancing their movie selection experience.